Bramsovic/holbertonschool-higher_level_programming/README.md

 ## Usage

 Each folder contains individual README files with specific instructions to execute and test the scripts.
 Follow the steps described in those files to work with the projects.

-## Author

-This project was created by Brahim H as part of the Holberton School curriculum.
----